ArneWaeschenbach/gitnomnomnom/README.md

 To run the NomNomNom app, please follow these steps:

+1:
 Open your terminal and navigate to the "app" directory of the project.

-    bash

       cd app

+2:
 Install the necessary dependencies by running the following command:

       npm install

 Note: If you encounter any issues related to Google Maps data blocking the installation, you can try using the --force flag to force the installation.
 Run the following command instead:

-css

       npm install --force

+3:
 Once the installation is complete, start the app by running the following command:

-arduino

     npm run dev

+4:
 A link will be displayed in the terminal.
 Click on the provided link to access the app in your web browser.
+On the website.

+5:
 On the website, you will see an input field where you can enter a radius in meters.
 Enter the desired radius and press the button.

+6:
 The app will then provide you with a list of restaurants within the chosen radius.

-Please ensure that you follow these instructions accurately for the successful execution of the app.
-If you encounter any further issues or have any questions, feel free to ask.
+Additionally, you can customize the restaurant list by selecting specific checkboxes at the top, which will add corresponding specifications to your search.